nickdekruijk/larapages/README.md

 # LaraPages
-A simple CMS build on Laravel 5 (requires 5.1 or higher)
+A simple CMS build on Laravel 5 (requires 5.1 or higher).
+Basically it's and webbases editor for your Laravel models.
+Each model must have a `$pagesAdmin` array.
+See the samples folder for an example.

 ## Installation
 To install package use